 A more in-depth view of Cheek and the willfulness element can be found in a prior post from the firm.

-Odom, Davis & Hobson – Tax Fraud Lawyer
+Odom, Davis & Hobson – Tax Fraud Attorneys

 Our firm has represented many corporations and individuals under investigation for tax fraud.
 Using our own accounting practices, and the willfulness element, we have had good success at stopping many criminal investigations before charges are filed.
 A brief review of recent cases can be found here.

 Our ultimate goal is to steer these investigations back into the civil division of the IRS.
 This takes prison time and hefty fines off the table.
 If charges are filed, our firm has a long history of trying federal cases and appealing any issues found therein.
 While many firms handle tax investigations, few can represent clients from the day CID knocks on the door through the appeal of any adverse decision.